tech2077/Tech-Engine/README.md

 Tech-Engine
 ===========

-A ultra-minimal graphics engine written in python
+A ultra-minimal graphics engine rendering in squares written in python